reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 }
 ````
-The `TenantRoutingDataSource` will call `determineCurrentLookupKey()` whenever a client requests a connection.
+The `AbstractRoutingDataSource` will call `determineCurrentLookupKey()` whenever a client requests a connection.
 The current tenant is available from `ThreadTenantStorage`, so the method `determineCurrentLookupKey()`
 returns this current tenant.
 This way, `TenantRoutingDataSource` will find the `DataSource` of this tenant and return a connection to this data source automatically.